 'i only recently started showing my natural hair..i love it but my husband isnt pleased! he wants me to go back to relaxing. it is a battle right now...when my hair is in braids i dont hear any complaints but now that it's out in the open i must get a reaction from him..i try to ignore it but it is very annoying'

-I decided to consult the oracle (ok google lol) under the search terms 'husband natural hair' and my heart sank as I realised this was more common than I thought it would be.
+I decided to consult the oracle, lol ok google the terms 'husband natural hair' and my heart sank as I realised this was more common than I thought it would be.
 One lady was natural for 7 years and then relaxed her hair for her husband, yet she didn't really want to relax!

 I am very tempted to indulge in a spot of male bashing but I really never do this (because I like them especially my own :)).
 I therefore thought that I should perhaps think about reasons why a husband would be unsupportive?